 Moreover, HIV is still a widespread issue here, so play extra safe.

-Undoubtedly the best way to see Johannesburg city centre is to use Past Experience Tours.
+One of the best ways to see Johannesburg city centre is to use a guide company such as Past Experience Tours.

-Jo, Tania and their local, knowledgeable, friendly and hyper-enthusiastic team offer a range of tours, on foot and using public transport, covering Newtown; plus the oft-hidden architectural gems in the
+Their local, knowledgeable, friendly and hyper-enthusiastic team offer a range of tours, on foot and using public transport, covering Newtown; plus the often hidden architectural gems in the

 high-rise CBD (Central Business District) in downtown.
 Neighbouring Gold Reef City is one of Africa's largest theme/fun parks, hubbed around a real 19th Century gold mine.